Community Health Improvement

 This case study focuses on the Community Assessment for Public Health Emergency Response (CASPER) method for primary data collection utilized by the North Carolina Institute for Public Health (NCIPH) to inform the public health needs identified in Community Health Assessments (CHAs).
 NCIPH has also developed a mobile app for collecting the data that will be available to the public in Spring 2015.
 View archived webinar presentation of case study.

-- CHI Collaborative Handbook and CHI Template: A Kansas Case Study (PDF coming soon)
+- CHI Collaborative Handbook and CHI Template: A Kansas Case Study (PDF, 1,800 KB)

 August 2014, NNPHI and KHI.